-Notaries are regulated by The Faculty Office of the Archbishop of Canterbury.
+Notaries are regulated by the Faculty Office of the Archbishop of Canterbury.
 The contact details are as follows:

 Submitting a complaint

 If you are dissatisfied with the service you have received, please do not hesitate to contact me.
-If I am unable to resolve the matter then you may complain to The Notaries Society of which I am a member, who have a complaints procedure which is approved by the Faculty Office.
+If I am unable to resolve the matter then you may complain to the Notaries Society, of which I am a member, which has a complaints procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.

 Rights if you are not satisfied

-If you have your complaint considered under the Notaries Society Approved Complaints Procedure and are not happy with the result, you may at the end of that procedure, or after a period of eight weeks from the date you first notified me you were dissatisfied, make your complaint to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, who deals with legal services complaints.
+If you have your complaint considered under the Notaries Society’s approved complaints procedure and are not happy with the result, you may at the end of that procedure, or after a period of eight (8) weeks from the date you first notified me you were dissatisfied, make your complaint to the Legal Ombudsman, an independent complaints body established under the Legal Services Act 2007, which deals with legal services complaints.

-The Legal Ombudsman does not have power to deal with some types of client – further information is obtainable on their website, which can be found here.
+The Legal Ombudsman does not have the power to deal with some types of clients.
+Further information is obtainable at www.legalombudsman.org.uk.